Companies may wish to "buy back" or purchase their own shares.

-This Own Share Purchase Out of Profits/New Share Issue/Cash – Contract to Purchase is in open format.
+This document is in open format.
 The document contains fields which must be completed.
 It also contains some wording options in square brackets which must be adjusted to suit your purposes.

 The company purchasing the shares will be the Purchaser and its details will need to be completed at section 1.
 The document caters for up to 3 Vendors although more can be added in Schedule I. If more are added, then their names must be added to the cover sheet and they must be given boxes for their signatures on page 7.
 If any or all of the Vendors are not individuals, then the requirements for signature will have to comply with that body’s authorised signature requirements.
 Please note that the agreement is a simple contract, not a deed, and so the signatures do not require a common seal or a witness.